What is DMSO?

 The health benefits of Vitamin C

-A vast majority of species in the animal kingdom are able to synthesize vitamin C. For example, a dog will synthesize approximately 18 mg of vitamin C for every pound of body weight, thus allowing a 50-lb. dog to produce about 900 mg per day during normal healthy function.
-Additionally a goat weighing 70 kg (or 154 lbs) will synthesize more than 13,000 mg of vitamin C per day in normal health.
-This natural biosynthesis of vitamin C will increase in production when the animal is sick, injured, or under stress.
+A vast majority of species in the animal kingdom are able to synthesize vitamin C. As examples, a dog will synthesize approximately 18 mg of vitamin C for every pound of body weight, thus allowing a 50-lb. dog to produce about 900 mg per day, and a goat weighing 154 lbs will synthesize more than 13,000 mg of vitamin C per day during normal healthy function.
+This natural biosynthesis will increase in production when the animal is sick, injured, or under stress.
 For example, a goat under stress will manufacture 15,000 mg per day.

-The ability to synthesize vitamin C is lacking in humans, some primates, bats and Guinea pigs because they lack the gene responsible for manufacturing vitamin C, therefore it must be introduced through the diet.
-The Recommended Daily Allowance of vitamin C for an adult is only 60 to 95 mg per day, and as you can see is grossly inadequate compared to the two examples above.
+The ability to synthesize vitamin C is lacking in humans, some primates, bats and Guinea pigs because these mammals lack the gene responsible for manufacturing vitamin C, therefore vitamin C must be introduced through the diet.
+The Recommended Daily Allowance of vitamin C for an adult is only 60 to 95 mg per day, and as you can see is grossly inadequate compared to the two examples given above.
 This amount may be enough to ward off the development of scurvy, but it is certainly not enough to promote good health in an individual or to heal from a serious illness.

-Stacy shares how she combined vitamin C with DMSO as part of her cancer protocol to treat Malignant Melanoma and to relieve pain.
+Stacy Kneeshaw Jet shares how she combined vitamin C and DMSO as part of her protocol for Malignant Melanoma.

-Stacy Kneeshaw Jett shares in her testimonial: In the book Politics in Healing: The Suppression and Manipulation of American Medicine, Daniel Haley wrote about a young boy with terminal cancer.
+Stacy shares: In the book Politics in Healing: The Suppression and Manipulation of American Medicine, Daniel Haley wrote about a young boy with terminal cancer.
 His mother was told by many doctors that, ‘there’s nothing we can do, take your son home and just make him comfortable,’ but she would not give up on him.
-She took her son to an herbalist who told her to give her son 7 drops of pharmaceutical grade DMSO mixed in 1/2 cup of Distilled water and 1/2 tsp of Sodium Ascorbate (which is a buffered form of vitamin C), and to drink this mixture 2 times a day.
+She took her son to an herbalist who told her to give her son 7 drops of pharmaceutical grade DMSO (Dimethyl sulfoxide) mixed in 1/2 cup of Distilled water and 1/2 tsp of Sodium Ascorbate (which is a buffered form of vitamin C), and to drink this mixture 2 times a day.
 She did this and her son got better and survived the cancer.

 I decided to research DMSO further.
 It is a solvent that is extracted from the bark of a tree and is used as a carrier to deliver various compounds into our cells.
 If you put it on your skin- it will take everything that is on your skin into your system.
 I called the author of the book, Mr. Haley, and spoke with him about this and decided to use the DMSO & Vitamin C method as one of my Cancer Healing Protocols and I do feel this provided great benefit to me.
 The two things I noticed was a complete relief of pain from a non-cancer related sciatica that I had for 13 years- it just went away in a few days and has never come back.
 I also benefited from a feeling of well-being.
 Nothing that created a drugged type of feeling, but rather a very subtle feeling that all was right with the world.
 This is very helpful when you are dealing with cancer as nothing seems to feel right with the world if you are experiencing pain or anxiety.
 DMSO helped with both of these.
 I used a DMSO solution that was 99.9% Pure, Pharmaceutical grade.
 DMSO is used as a prescription medication for bladder inflammation.
 The FDA-approved use of DMSO is for interstitial cystitis in people.
 It is also approved for other uses in other countries, so if the conventional doctors tell you “That stuff will kill you” as I was told by my doctor, it doesn’t make sense.
 DMSO is also approved as an anti-inflammatory treatment for horses with muscle strains, broken bones and inflammation.
 The horse racing industry is also a big industry, and if the horses can’t run, there go the profits.
 So I always follow the money for an explanation and for my answers as to why my doctor wouldn’t tell me about thi$.